-- AmeriCorps did not properly research, follow up and effectively document explanations for account balance differences.
-The agency's monthly trial balance review was incomplete and ineffective.
-The budgetary-to-proprietary analysis (tie point) performed was incomplete, because AmeriCorps did not follow up to explain or reconcile significant variances.
-The purpose of the high-level tie point analysis is to detect anomalies in balances and correct them or provide fact-specific explanations for the discrepancies.
-Instead, AmeriCorps continued to provide generic explanations that do not address the root cause of the differences.
-Without a root cause analysis, AmeriCorps may not be able to correct the problem, which will recur.
-The lack of a rigorous process may cause AmeriCorps to overlook substantial but correctible financial management errors. - We identified uncorrected misstatements on the financial statements, abnormal balances, and incomplete financial statement and notes as part of our audit of the June 30, 2021, (interim) financial statement.
-Other examples of issues identified were reconciliation differences between AmeriCorps internal trial balance and the U.S. Treasury's Governmentwide Treasury Account Symbol Trial Balance (GTAS), which were caused by untimely recording of accounting transactions and failure to remove cancelled funds activity in its trial balance.
-Also, inadequate or lack of subsidiary support for advances of funds received were due to inability to maintain and track trading partner agreements and transaction level activities from inception to close-out.

-AmeriCorps did not perform a complete and reliable fluctuation analysis of the June 30, 2021, account balances.
+• AmeriCorps did not properly research, follow up and effectively document explanations for account balance differences.
+The agency's monthly trial balance review was

+- We identified uncorrected misstatements on the financial statements; abnormal balances; and incomplete financial statement and notes as part of our audit of the June 30, 2021, (interim) financial statement.
+Other examples of issues identified were reconciliation differences between AmeriCorps internal trial balance and the U.S. Treasury's Governmentwide Treasury Account Symbol Trial Balance (GTAS), which were caused by untimely recording of accounting transactions and failure to remove cancelled funds activity in its trial balance. - AmeriCorps did not perform a complete and reliable fluctuation analysis of the June 30, 2021, account balances.
 The explanations provided for significant balance fluctuations were generic and did not address the specific nature of the transactions or the change in operations or trends that would identify the root causes of the fluctuations.
 AmeriCorps did not document its expectations based on its operating environment and compare those expectations to the identified significant balance fluctuations for reasonableness or unexpected change.

-- 11. Develop comprehensive policies and procedures to document its financial statement preparation process.
-The policies and procedures should clearly delineate responsibilities among various members of the Accounting and Financial Management Service (AFMS) group and team leads and those performed by AmeriCorps' shared services provider, clarifying the responsibility of AmeriCorps for the accuracy of the reported information.
+- 10. Develop comprehensive policies and procedures to document its financial statement preparation process.
+The policies and procedures should clearly delineate responsibilities among various members of the Accounting and Financial Management Service (AFMS) group and team leads and those performed by AmeriCorps' shared service provider, clarifying the responsibility of AmeriCorps for the accuracy of the reported information.
 The policies and procedures should address the following aspects: (Modified Repeat) - a.
 The process to determine and document AmeriCorps' balance fluctuation expectations based on a combination of internal and external operating factors, and program and financial relevant information available. - b.
-Detailed process to research significant balance fluctuations.
+Detailed process to research signification balance fluctuations.
 AmeriCorps should research and explain all significant balance fluctuations at the account and transaction level.
 Maintain and have the supporting documentation readily available. - c.
-Research and retain supporting documents required for any identified account balance differences derived from its abnormal balance review or the tie point analysis. - d.
+Research and retain supporting documents required for any identified account balance differences derived from its abnormal balance review or the tie point analysis.

+- d.
 Address fatal and non-fatal Government-wide Treasury Account Symbol edit failures prior to GTAS certification. - e.
 Document resolution for all balance differences and retain supporting documentation of related research.

-These open repeat recommendations can be found Status of Prior Year Recommendations in Exhibit C, Status of Prior Year Recommendations for open repeat recommendations.
+These open repeat recommendations can be found in Exhibit C, Status of Prior Year Recommendations, for open repeat recommendations.